Davide-666/Starbucks-Capstone/README.md

 Possible improvement: switch more offers to women

 #### Subscription
 Subscription was flat in 2014 and 2016 and had an increse in Summer time for 2015 and (steeper) 2017.
-During the first semester of 2018 this KPI worsened
+During the first semester of 2018 this KPI worsened<br>
 ![subscription by months](https://raw.githubusercontent.com/Davide-666/Starbucks-Capstone/master/subscription%20by%20months.png)<br>
 Possible improvement: further investigation are needed